Interim Upper Division Director

 After the inaugural Grades 4-8 Geography Bee in May 2019, the GeoGames Trivia board was created in response to the enthusiasm that the event generated.
 Throughout the school year, a new set of 5 questions is posted every 2 weeks.
 Questions are based upon a map which is also displayed on the board below.
 Anyone who is interested may submit their answers on a blank piece of paper, and all those who answer every question correctly win a small prize.
 Mr. Bailey-Castro explains, "The GeoGames Trivia board and spring Geography Bee competition provide additional opportunities for geography to be studied at school.
 It can be challenging to find ample time to do this important work regularly in the standard curriculum.
 The GeoGames Trivia board is intended to get students excited about geography, maps, and flags and to encourage all students to engage in this content, especially those who might think they aren't good when it comes to geography."

-Can you answer all of the recent GeoGames Trivia questions below?
+Can you answer all of the sample GeoGames Trivia questions below?
 (Click to enlarge.)